CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Introduction

 In addition, there are only two datasets available for RGB-D SIS task: COME15K~\cite{zhang2021rgb} and SIP~\cite{fan2020rethinking}.
 COME15K has the largest number of training samples but deficient annotation quality.
 SIP has highly accurate annotations, but only includes 929 images and focuses solely on the ``person" category.
 To promote the development of RGB-D SIS and better evaluate model generalization performance, it is crucial to construct a moderately scale, high-quality annotated test set that includes multiple categories of salient instances.
 Thus, we contribute a new dataset, namely \textbf{DSIS}, which includes 1,940 images with detailed instance-level labels as well as depth maps.
 To better understand the development of existing SOTA techniques, we further evaluate~\ourmodel~on three RGB-D SIS datasets, \ie, COME15K, SIP, and our DSIS, making it the first systematic investigation in the RGB-D SIS field.
-Our main contributions include: \begin{itemize} \item To the best of our knowledge, \textbf{\ourmodel} is the first basic framework for RGB-D SIS.
-The one-stage framework exploits depth information to optimize and interact with RGB features in the kernel and mask branches simultaneously, showing strong performance on all three RGB-D SIS datasets.